kion/Twipstr/README.md

 * Otherwise, use one of the download options below:

 	* [DEB](https://github.com/kion/Twipstr/releases/download/v1.4.0/twipstr.deb) (Debian based Linux distros, e.g. Ubuntu)
-	* [JAR](https://github.com/kion/Twipstr/releases/download/v1.4.0/twipstr.jar) (put downloaded file into a folder of your choice and double-click it or run it using "java -jar twipstr.jar" command)
+	* [JAR](https://github.com/kion/Twipstr/releases/download/v1.4.0/twipstr.jar) (Cross-Platform: Linux, Mac OS X, Windows, etc. - put downloaded file into a folder of your choice and double-click it or run it using "java -jar twipstr.jar" command)

-* If you've installed Twipstr via PPA or DEB, run it using "Applications -> Internet -> Twipstr" menu item or "twipstr" command

 * If you're updating from previous version and want to get new pictograms/emojis, go to settings and click "Reset symbols"!